 In 1999, Vass received critical acclaim and international recognition when he released his book, Handmade Shoes For Men.
-Having established a veritable brand identity, László Vass is now considered one of the best craftsmen who specialises in exotic leathers and unique designs.
+Having established a veritable identity, László Vass is now considered one of the best craftsmen who specialize in exotic leathers and unique designs.

 Although John Lobb in Paris was acquired by Hermès, it is not their exclusive supplier for leather.
 While their exotic skins are supplied by Hermès, others are sourced through their own special references.

 John Lobb’s Goodyear-welted ready-to-wear collection is crafted in Northampton, England.
-Meanwhile, all their made-to-measure and bespoke shoes are made in their own Paris workshop.
+Meanwhile, options such as made-to-measure and above are made in their own Paris workshop.

-As they are handmade, they aren’t constructed using a Goodyear welt but can be crafted using a dizzying array of stitch types that is selected by the client.
+As they are handmade, they aren’t constructed using a Goodyear welt but can be crafted using a dizzying array of stitch types that are selected by the client.

 Trained in London by John Lobb, Gaziano Girling, and George Cleverley, Yohei Fukuda now works exclusively for The Armoury, the celebrated international haberdashery from Hong Kong.

 His made-to-order service is also available in their boutique in New York.
-However, the bespoke service is only available in the Armoury’s Hong Kong stores.
+However, the premium custom-made service is only available in The Armoury’s Hong Kong stores.

-When discussing or shopping for custom shoes, it’s important to keep in mind that there are several services that can be defined as such.
-While they are indeed related in the sense that the result is a one-of-a-kind shoe, they are each quite different with their own.
+When discussing or shopping for a custom-made design, it’s important to keep in mind that there are several services that can be defined as such.
+While they are indeed related in the sense that the result is a one-of-a-kind shoe, they are each quite different from their own.

 As hinted above, custom shoe-making can be divided into the three following categories:

-In this guide, we’ll briefly compare the three distinctive types of custom shoes.
+In this guide, we’ll briefly compare these distinctive types of custom shoes.
 Scroll down to read about them all or use the links above to easily jump ahead.
-If you want to learn more about each particular technique and see the best options, simply head to their dedicated guides that will be linked below.

 Furthermore, you may have come across the abbreviations MTM and MTO in the entries above as well as the heading.
 However, this is quite common in the industry and worth keeping in mind when shopping for custom footwear.